fastmick/ant/README.md

-# ant script for optimize a web-Projekt
+# ant script to optimize a web project